acemonstertoys/bylaws/AMTBylaws.md

 liabilities, receipts, disbursements, gains, and losses.

-Exhibit at all reasonable times the books of account and financial records to any director of the corporation, or to his or her agent or attorney, on request therefor.
+Exhibit at all reasonable times the books of account and financial records to any director of the corporation, or to his, her or their agent or attorney, on request therefor.

-Render to the president and directors, whenever requested, an account of any or all of his or her transactions as treasurer and of the financial condition of the corporation.
+Render to the president and directors, whenever requested, an account of any or all of his, her or their transactions as treasurer and of the financial condition of the corporation.

 Prepare, or cause to be prepared, and certify, or cause to be certified,